tedmoore/schelp2/docs/Classes/SoundFileView.md

 | `doneAction` | An optional function to be evaluated on completion. |
 | `showProgress` | Whether to open a progress window.
 Defaults to `true`. |

 ### `data`
  Sets custom data instead of a sound file.
 This is a setter only; it is not possible to get the data.
 If you need access to the data, you must keep it in your own variable.
 Setting this property assumes 1 channel and sample rate of 44100 Hz.
-Use [setData](#setdata) instead if you want more control.**Arguments:**
+Use [#-setData](#-setdata) instead if you want more control.**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `` | An Array of Floats; multiple channel data should be interleaved. |

 ### `setData`
  Sets custom display data instead of a sound file, interpreting it using specified number of channels and sample rate.**Arguments:**